 My remarks included discussion of our research into the effects of online abuse and disinformation on climate communication.
 We polled 468 climate scientists and found that 39% had experienced online harassment or abuse as a result of their climate work – causing depression for more than a fifth of the harassed scientists.

-There’s a possible chilling effect from this online abuse, with 4 out of 10 of affected scientists polled reporting that their experience had made them less likely to post on social media about climate issues.
+There’s a possible chilling effect from this online abuse, with four out of 10 affected scientists polled reporting that their experience had made them less likely to post on social media about climate issues.

 Similarly, shifts in online climate disinformation – from outright climate denial to distract and delay tactics – aim to muddy people’s thinking and action on tackling the climate crisis.